 Tumors (benign or malignant) that form in the lining of the stomach.
 Symptoms may include bleeding, obstruction and weight loss.

-- Gastric outlet obstruction — a disease (e.g., a tumor) that obstructs the channel through which the stomach empties and thus prevents the normal emptying of the stomach.
+- Gastric outlet obstruction is a tumor obstructs the channel through which the stomach empties and thus prevents the normal emptying of the stomach.

-- Hiatus (hiatal) hernia — a protrusion of the upper part of the stomach into the chest through a tear or weakness in the diaphragm
+- Hiatal hernia occurs when the upper part of the stomach protrudes into the chest through a tear or weakness in the diaphragm.

 - Lymphoma — MALT (mucosa-associated lymphoid tissue) is a type of lymphoma (cancer that arises from the lymph tissue) found in the stomach.
 H. pylori bacterium are believed to be involved in causing MALT lymphoma.
 (H. pylori infection is usually acquired from contaminated food and water and through person to person spread.)
 Endoscopic ultrasound (EUS), along with other procedures, may be used to view the size and depth of the tumor.
 Treatment may include the use of antibiotics to wipe out the bacteria or radiation therapy.

 - Stomach cancer, also known as gastric cancer.

 Varicose Veins in the Stomach or Esophagus

 Varicose veins are blood vessels that bulge and twist due to a defect in the valves.
 Varicose veins may be present in the esophagus or stomach as a result of liver disease or blood clots in the portal vein system.
 Large varicose veins in the esophagus or stomach can rupture and bleed.